 Language of Flowers

 In Victorian times, flowers were used for more than just beautiful, fragrant gifts.
-They represented an entire language and were used to send secret messages of love, happiness, and even betrayal in a silent manner.
-Friends, lovers, and families alike used this language of flowers to create personalized flower gifts.
+They represented an entire language and were used to send secret messages of love, happiness, and even betrayal in a silent manner. so Friends, lovers, and families alike used this language of flowers to create personalized flower gifts.

 If you’d like to create unique and highly personalized flower gifts or fill your next event with extra meaning take a look below at some flowers and their Victorian meanings.
-Share these flowers in public spaces, with loved ones, yourself, or dear friends as beautiful and meaning filled gifts:
+Share these flowers in public spaces, with loved ones, yourself, or dear friends as beautiful, and meaning-filled gifts:

 ♥ Flowers for Lovers: